-Personal acknowledgments should be limited to appropriate professionals who contributed to the paper, including technical help, financial or material support, and general support by a department chairperson.
+Personal acknowledgements should be limited to appropriate professionals who contributed to the paper, including technical help, financial or material support, and general support by a department chairperson.

 Proofs will be sent to the authors by e-mail.
-Only minor changes are allowed and printer's errors must be corrected; no change or additions to the edited manuscript will be allowed at this stage.
+Only minor changes are allowed, and printer errors must be corrected; no changes or additions to the edited manuscript will be allowed at this stage.
 The corrected proofs must be returned within 2 (two) days of receipt, preferably by e-mail.
-If the editor receives no reply after 1 (one) week, they will assume that there are no errors to correct and the article will be published after in-house revision.
+If the editor receives no reply after 1 (one) week, they will assume there are no errors to correct, and the article will be published after in-house revision.

 Author's Digital Identifier